banisterious/obsidian-oneirometrics/docs/USAGE.md

 - Full-width layout (overrides readable line length)
 - Center-aligned numeric metrics
 - Sortable columns
+- **Date filter dropdown:** Quickly view entries from specific time ranges (Yesterday, This Week, Last 12 Months, etc.).
+The filter now works as intended and uses clear, human-friendly labels and color-coded icons for each filter state.
 - Date range and metric filtering
 - 'This Week' filter with configurable week start day
 - Responsive design for all screen sizes